tmobile/DevEdge-IoTDevKit-SiLabs-WiseConnect/README.md

   |  +--ble_provisioning_apps  > Bluetooth provisioning apps for Android and Windows
   |  +--advanced_logging       > It is used for advanced logging
 ```

-# TERMS OF USE

-Access and use of this repository and any files, code, or information contained herein is subject to the terms and execution of the “Participation Agreement”